Duloxetine

 What benefit can you expect from your treatment?

-Duloxetine is used to reduce pain in fibromyalgia and neuropathic (nerve) pain.
-This means it is especially good at reducing sensations such as hot, burning, throbbing, shooting, stabbing, sharp, cramping, aching, tingling, numbness, pins and needles pain and for pain that keeps you awake at night.
+Duloxetine is used to try and reduce pain in fibromyalgia and neuropathic (nerve) pain.
+This means it ca be good at reducing sensations such as hot, burning, throbbing, shooting, stabbing, sharp, cramping, aching, tingling, numbness, pins and needles pain and for pain that keeps you awake at night.

-You may feel a slight effect after a week but it may take up to two months to feel the full effect.
-The dose may need to be increased to gain maximum effect; your doctor will advise you regarding this.
-Duloxetine does not always work for everyone, however if you do not feel any benefit from this medication, do not stop it suddenly, speak to your doctor first.
+You may start to feel a bit better after a week, but it can take up to two months to feel the full effect.
+Your doctor might need to increase your dose to get the best results, and they will tell you if this is needed.
+Duloxetine does not always work for everyone, however if you do not feel any benefit from this medicine, do not stop it suddenly, speak to your doctor first.

 How is duloxetine taken?

-The capsules should be swallowed whole with water on an empty stomach.
+The capsules should be swallowed whole with water, with or without food.

 When should it be taken?

-It is recommended duloxetine is taken once a day (usually in the morning with food is best), at about the same time each day.
+It is recommended duloxetine is taken once a day usually in the morning at about the same time each day.
 Taking it at the same time each day will have the best effect and help you remember to take it.

 What is the dosage?